Swirl Flap Removal

 Which Vehicles Have Swirl Flaps?

-Swirl flaps are predominantly found in diesel vehicles, although some petrol engines also feature them.
-They were first introduced in most BMW diesel engines in 2000, and since then, they have been integrated into the engines of numerous vehicles, including those from Audi, VW, Mercedes, Vauxhall, and other manufacturers.
+Swirl flaps are mostly found in diesel engines, although some petrol engines also feature them like Toyota 1AZ-FSE engine.
+They were first introduced in most BMW diesel engines in 2000, and since then, they have been integrated into the engines of Many vehicles, including those from Audi, VW, Mercedes, Vauxhall, Opel and other manufacturers.
 Engines fitted with swirl flaps typically feature one flap per cylinder.

 Here is a list of vehicles that have swirl flap installed: